M3 Series Mac mini will be skipped over for new M4 Series

 If you absolutely must spend less than $1999.00, consider buying used, refurbished or consumer level Macs like the Macbook Air, iMac or Mac mini.
 To suggest buying less than an Apple M Series system is bad advice.
 Also see notes below in the Unified Memory section.

-In other words, the M4 Series Mac Studio should be announced by June 2025.
+M4 Series Mac Studio could be announced by June 2025 or earlier

 Information will be posted as it becomes available